Heapy/kotbot/core-gen/src/main/resources/latest.md

 * You can manually add multiple buttons to your game message.
 Please note that the first button in the first row must always launch the game, using the field callback_game in InlineKeyboardButton.
 You can add extra buttons according to
   taste: e.g., for a description of the rules, or to open the game's official community.
-* To make your game more attractive, you can upload a GIF animation that demostrates the game to the users via BotFather (see Lumberjack for example).
+* To make your game more attractive, you can upload a GIF animation that demonstrates the game to the users via BotFather (see Lumberjack for example).
 * A game message will also display high scores for the current chat.
-Use setGameScore to post high scores to the chat with the game, add the edit_message parameter to automatically update the message with the current scoreboard.
+Use setGameScore to post high scores to the chat with the game, add the disable_edit_message parameter to disable automatic update of the message with the current scoreboard.
 * Use getGameHighScores to get data for in-game high score tables.
 * You can also add an extra sharing button for users to share their best score to different chats.
 * For examples of what can be done using this new stuff, check the @gamebot and @gamee bots.